|

 from Lego pre-assembled or are frequently used in combination.

-These are numbered by appending "Cnn" to the part number of one of the individual parts.
+of one of the individual parts.

 Use 'Shortcut' when the file is provided for convenience of use